parth-hasabnis/SeismicEventDetectionInformed/README.md

-# Seismic Event Detection
+# Urban Seismic Event Detection

-This file will serve as a tutorial to train and test AI models to perform Seismic Event Detection
+This file will serve as a tutorial to train and test AI models to perform Urban Seismic Event Detection

 ## Requirements
 The following python packages are necessary to create a dataset and train a model (Versions included)